TomSwb/bitminded.github.io/docs/REVISED-PRIORITY-LIST.md

 - Admin UI to create example/review stories
 - Allow admin to create reviews on behalf of users (or as "BitMinded Team")
 - Mark example stories appropriately (maybe `is_featured = true` and special flag)
-- Create initial set of example stories for launch
+- **Create initial set of example stories** (from Andrew's feedback):
+  - **Rytmo app story**: Wife's workout need → how requirements were gathered → what the app does → how it helped with workouts
+  - **Andrew's project story**: Work done for Andrew → requirements gathering → solution → impact
+  - Both should follow story format: "What was the need → How requirements were gathered → What the app does → How it helped"
-- Support rich text formatting in review comments
+- Support rich text formatting in review comments/stories
-- Upload images/media for stories (optional)
+- Upload images/media for stories
+- **Video upload/embed support**: Allow videos to be added to stories
+- Story template form that guides through the story format structure

 **Questions to Answer Before Implementation**:
 - Should example stories be clearly marked as "Example" or "Featured"?
 - Should admin-created stories require a user_id or can they be anonymous?
 - Should we allow admin to create reviews for products that don't exist yet?
+- How to structure video content in database?
+(URL, embed code, or file storage?)

 #### 54.4.
 Review Submission from Multiple Places ⚠️ **MISSING**
 **Status**: **MISSING**